The Rolex Submariner, introduced in 1953, is the standard among diving watches, and the first watch to withstand depths of 300 meters (1,000 feet).

 One of the other starker contrasts between the older and newer references is the Maxi dial.
 The larger dial of the 116610 and 114060 has proportionately larger markers compared to the 16610.
 This difference has raised some debate among horology enthusiasts, and it may be a deciding factor for you in your deliberations.

-The 16610 also costs significantly less than its newer counterparts.
-While the exterior may not have the latest updates, the caliber 3135 movement is the same offered on the 116610.
+The 16610 also has a significantly lesser price than its newer counterparts.
+While the exterior may not have the latest updates, the caliber 3135 watch mechanism is the same offered on the 116610.
 The 16610 retains the style, elegance, and value as the vintage date Submariners.
 Effectively, it comes down to personal preference as to which Submariner reference appeals most to you.

-Owning Rolex watches is a status symbol and has generated high demand—especially for iconic models like the Submariner.
-Many imitations exist.
-The quality of fakes improved over the years, so much so they can fool even experienced watch sellers.
+Owning Rolex watches is a status symbol for people and has generated high demand—especially for famous and iconic models like the Submariner.
+Many imitations exist, and they have lower price tags.
+The quality of fakes improved over the years, so much so they can fool people, even experienced watch sellers.

 Here is a brief list of things to watch out for and how to identify a genuine Rolex Submariner.

-If you’re going to invest in the best Rolex watches like a Submariner, it’s best to work with a reputable seller you can trust, such as Amazon.
+If you’re going to invest in the best Rolex watches like a Submariner model, it’s best to work with a reputable seller you can trust, such as Amazon.
 Even then, it’s best to come prepared, so you know you’re walking away with a genuine Submariner watch.
-Also, most reputable sellers offer an authenticity guarantee.
+Also, most reputable sellers offer a brand authenticity guarantee to their watches.

 Platforms like eBay and Craigslist don’t vet their sellers’ products, so it’s easy for counterfeiters to push reproductions onto unsuspecting buyers.
 Also, with online venue transactions, it’s hard to follow up or demand recourse if you’re not satisfied with the watch.
 You should order on Amazon instead.